vandemataram15aug1947/Integration_of_SOC_and_SOH_Estimation_for_Li_ion_Battery_Management/README.md

 ✔️ **Performance Optimization:** Accurate estimation of SOC, SOH, and Depth of Discharge (DOD) enables intelligent battery management systems to optimize charging and discharging strategies, enhancing overall battery performance.\
 ✔️ **Safety:** Understanding the current state of a battery is crucial for ensuring safe operation.
 Overcharging, over-discharging, and prolonged operation at extreme SOC levels can lead to safety hazards, including thermal runaway.\
 ✔️ **Energy Efficiency:** In applications such as renewable energy storage and electric vehicles, knowing the SOC and DOD helps in efficient utilization of stored energy, reducing waste and increasing overall energy efficiency.
 ---

-## 📌 Conclusion

-The **State of Charge (SOC) and State of Health (SOH)** are fundamental parameters in battery management.
-Accurately estimating them helps in improving battery life, optimizing performance, and ensuring safe operation.

-💡 **Stay tuned for more insights on SOC, SOH, and advanced battery management techniques!** 🚀

----

 ## 🎯 **Motivation Behind the Work**